ProtocolONE/ptah-docs/content/docs/background.md

 TODO image

 {{< hint >}}
-To adjust a page background, click the **Settings icon** on the top menu and open the Visual tab.
+To adjust a page background, click the **Settings icon** on the top menu and choose the Visual tab.
 {{< /hint >}}

 TODO image